10UWP/The-UWP-Tools-List/README.md

 [Bex](https://github.com/ScottIsAFool/Bex) A PCL for accessing the MS Health Web APIs.
 For usage and an overview, please go to http://metronuggets.com/2015/07/10/introducing-bex-a-pcl-library-for-the-ms-health-apis/

+[Discord-UWP](https://github.com/gantonious/Discord-UWP) A Discord wrapper in C# compatible with UWP.

 # Libs General

 Libraries that are compatible with UWP but don't provide UWP specific feature support.